Automattic/newspack-plugin/packages/components/DEVELOPMENT.md

 This package provides custom React components designed specifically for Newspack backend/admin interfaces (wizards, settings pages, etc.).
 These components are built on top of WordPress components and provide Newspack-specific functionality, styling, and patterns.

 **In short:** For backend/admin screens use Newspack components first (Card, ActionCard, SectionHeader, etc.), fall back to WordPress components when needed, and follow the spacing scale and hierarchy patterns so UIs stay consistent.
-For blocks use WordPress components (and `AutocompleteTokenField` only when you need autocomplete).
+For block editor UI use WordPress components (and `AutocompleteTokenField` only when you need autocomplete).
 For reader-facing UI use Newspack UI or theme components, not this package.

 **Design-wise:** Backend UIs should feel consistent with the WordPress admin, with clear visual hierarchy (section → card → controls) and predictable spacing.
 Use the same components and spacing scale across wizards so design and code stay aligned; when introducing a new pattern or layout, align with design (and designer review) before implementing.